Digital composite of Eastern State Penitentiary’s Hidden Lives, Illuminated, 2017. Photo courtesy of Greenhouse Media.

 Aerial view of Eastern State Penitentiary, 2014.
 Photo by Darryl Moran.

-Eastern State Penitentiary’s Hidden Lives Illuminated will offer a rare look into daily life inside America’s correctional system through four newly commissioned, animated short films, created by artists living or working in prisons.
-Each film will be projected onto Eastern State’s 30-foot facade for one week, accompanied by a soundtrack that viewers can download to their smartphones.
-Concurrent programs hosted by community ambassadors will foster public conversation around social and criminal justice issues, before the project culminates in a one-night festival during which all films will be screened, along with documentaries about the artists, which will play inside the historic site’s cellblocks.
+Eastern State Penitentiary’s Hidden Lives Illuminated will offer a rare look into daily life inside America’s correctional system through twenty newly commissioned, animated short films, created by artists living or working in prisons.
+A total of twenty films will be projected onto Eastern State’s 30-foot facade.
+Nightly screenings will be grouped into four themed weeks: “The View from Inside,” “Criminal Justice Today,” “Family and Community Impact,” and “Restorative Justice.”
+Concurrent programs hosted by community ambassadors will foster public conversation around social and criminal justice issues, before the project culminates in a one-night festival during which all films will be screened, along with a documentary about the artists, which will play inside the historic site’s cellblocks.
 A short documentary about the creation of the project will later be on view for future Eastern State visitors.

 Additional unrestricted funds are added to each grant for general operating support.